 [Merry] Christmas Island Flag

-Christmas Island was discovered on Christmas Day 1643 by Captain William Mynors.
-Today it makes up part of Australia’s External Territories.
-Given its Australian connection, the island’s flag was officially adopted on Australia Day (26th January) 2002, though the same design had been used unofficially since 14th April 1986.
-This was the date the Christmas […]
+Discovered on Christmas Day 1643 by Captain William Mynors, Christmas Island today forms part of Australia’s External Territories.
+Given its Australian connection, Christmas Island officially adopted its flag on Australia Day (26 January) 2002.
+However, unofficially, the island had used the same pattern since 14 April 1986, when Tony Couch was announced as the winner […]

 Flag of Liechtenstein